 - Seasonality: Spring, Summer, and Fall

-Ingredients for Tuscan Panzanella x 2
+Ingredients for Tuscan Panzanella for 2

 - 7 oz Tuscan homemade bread (stale)